 Examples of School Website Designs Led by User Experience

-The goal of Dubai College's redesign was to modernise the promotion of school through the use of cutting edge dynamic techniques that would engage prospective families on a more personal and emotional level.
+The goal of Dubai College's redesign was to modernise the promotion of school through the use of cutting-edge dynamic techniques that would engage prospective families on a more personal and emotional level.

 Dubai College took a traditional approach on their former website.
-With a very large menu structure and lots of links on the homepage it became a site that wasn't easy for any of their users to use.
-It quickly became overwhelming and particularly difficult for prospective families considering the wide range of competition and large number of competitor websites.
+With a very large menu structure and lots of links on the homepage, it became a site that wasn't easy for any of their users to use.
+It quickly became overwhelming and particularly difficult for prospective families considering the wide range of competition and a large number of competitor websites.